 Skipping meals may seem like an effective strategy for weight loss, but it’s actually counterproductive.
 By depriving your body of food, you make it switch to “energy-saving” mode, which slows down your metabolism.
 It then takes longer to burn calories.

-In addition, going a long time without eating disrupts your perception of hunger and satiety, increasing the risk of compulsive eating behaviors, such as excessive snacking.
+In addition, going a long time without eating disrupts your perception of hunger and satiety, increasing the risk of compulsive eating disorders, such as binge eating.

 2. Depriving yourself of certain foods